barbylka/mesto-react/README.md

 }
 ```

+**GitHub Pages Link**

+The project is published [here](https://barbylka.github.io/mesto-react/)

+This project is created for a fornt-end training course, thus, any comments on refinement and optimization are welcome!

+### Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Available Scripts

 In the project directory, you can run: